-PDI-TOMO is a 3D tomography imaging tool that supplements the CHAMP output.
-It analyzes wave speeds (derived from arrival time data from the scans of all pairs of tubes) to yield a wave speed map of the entire shaft volume.
+PDI-TOMO is software developed to supplement CHAMP output from CSL tests.
+The software analyzes wave speeds (derived from arrival time data from the scans of all pairs of tubes) to yield a wave speed map of the entire shaft volume.
 Since concrete strength is related to wave speed, this analysis is useful in cases where CHA-W analysis reveals a defect but does not give a precise idea of its extent.

 The Geotechnical Engineering Circular Number 10 of the USA Federal Highway Administration states that Tomography “provides enhanced evaluation of potential defects” and is among techniques that, while requiring “specialized expertise for data interpretation”, “may be warranted for large structures where the detailed information enables a more cost-effective design or eliminates uncertainty that may otherwise lead to construction cost overruns.”